Governance at Trinity Cathedral

 - works with staff, committees, and the Vestry to make recommendations regarding the budget and programs of the Cathedral’s mission, outreach, community ministry, and congregational life.

-Nominees for Vestry, Cathedral Council, delegates to the Diocese of Ohio’s annual convention and certain members of the Nominating Committee are chosen through a broadly representative and thorough nominating process that results in non-contested elections at the annual meeting.
+Nominees for Vestry, Cathedral Council and at-large members of the Nominating Committee are chosen through a broadly representative and thorough nominating process.
 We believe this leadership discernment, development, and nominating process broadens Trinity’s base of trained, committed lay leaders.

 The Nominating Committee is comprised of: